moonsettler/hwba/README.md

 # HWBA
 ## Hardware Wallet Based Authentication

-Describes proposed methods for using hardware wallets to manage critical secrets used for authentication.
+Describes proposed methods for using hardware wallets (secure, 'air-gapped' device) to manage critical secrets used for authentication.

 ## Motivation